claudioperez/FEDEASdoc/README.md

-# Read Me
+# FEDEASdoc Repository

-The current repository [(claudioperez/FEDEASdoc)](https://github.com/claudioperez/FEDEASdocs) contains the working source files from which FEDEASLab documentation is built.
+This repository [(claudioperez/FEDEASdoc)](https://github.com/claudioperez/FEDEASdocs) contains the working source files from which FEDEASLab documentation is built.
 The static website files (HTML, CSS, JS) which are generated from this repository are hosted in the separate [FCFilippou/fedeaslab](https://github.com/fcfilippou/fedeaslab) repository, which is currently serving the website.

 ## Local Directory